By Army Public Affairs

 The ceremony will be held with invited friends and family members only in attendance at the Afghanistan Memorial Hall at National Defence Headquarters (Carling), located at 60 Moodie Drive in Ottawa's west end.

-As the ceremony begins, so will the live stream on various Department of National Defence and Canadian Armed Forces social media platforms to ensure all Canadians have a chance to take part.
+As the ceremony begins, so will the stream on various Department of National Defence and Canadian Armed Forces social media platforms to ensure all Canadians have a chance to take part.

 On August 18, Veterans and the public are invited to visit the Hall from 10:30 a.m. to 7 p.m. without having to book in advance.
 Parking will be free.